 For illustrative purposes, we suppose next that - for whatever reason - the savings rate amongst workers is lower than the national average, at 5% of disposable income.
-The savings rate of capitalists rises (equation 19) to ensure that the overall savings rate across the economy remains at 10%.
+The savings rate of capitalists rises (equation 18) to ensure that the overall savings rate across the economy remains at 8%.
 Figure 5 shows that this apparently trivial innovation has the immediate effect of introducing income inequality, without any decline in the growth rate and with an entirely equal initial distribution of ownership.
-In Figure 5a, incomes amongst capitalists are up to 70% higher than those amongst workers by the end of the period.
-This is a fascinating corroboration of the in-built structural dynamics through which capitalism leads to the divergence of incomes (Kalecki 1939, Kaldor 1955, Wolff and Zacharias 2007).
+In Figure 5a, incomes amongst capitalists are up to 50% higher than those amongst workers by the end of the period.
+This is a fascinating insight into the structural dynamics through which capitalism has an in-built function for the divergence of incomes (Kalecki 1939, Kaldor 1955, Galbraith 2013).